-- B. However, leaks or breaks that are repaired with clamping devices while the lines remain full of water under pressure present little danger of contamination and require no disinfection. - C. When an existing line is opened, whether by accident or design, the excavated area could be wet and contaminated because of the presence of sewers nearby.
+- 3.4 DISINFECTION PROCEDURE AFTER CUTTING INTO OR REPAIRING EXISTING LINES - A. The procedures outlined above apply primarily to cases in which the lines are wholly or partially dewatered. - B. However, leaks or breaks that are repaired with clamping devices while the lines remain full of water under pressure present little danger of contamination and require no disinfection. - C. When an existing line is opened, whether by accident or design, the excavated area could be wet and contaminated because of the presence of sewers nearby.
 The danger of contamination from such pollution can be lessened if liberal quantities of hypochlorite are applied to the open trenches.
-It is better to use tablets for disinfection in such cases because they dissolve slowly and continue to release hypochlorite as water is pumped from the excavation site. - D. Where practical, treat the lines by the slug method in accordance with AWWA C651. - E. The following disinfection procedure is considered the minimum that may be used when existing lines are repaired: - 1.
-Swab the interior of all pipes and fittings (particularly couplings and tapping sleeves) that are to be used in repairing an existing line with a solution of 5 percent hypochlorite before installing them. - 2.
+It is better to use tablets for disinfection in such cases because they dissolve slowly and continue to release hypochlorite as water is pumped from the excavation site. - D. Where practical, treat the lines by the slug method in accordance with AWWA C651. - E. The following disinfection procedure is considered the minimum that may be used when existing lines are repaired: - Swab the interior of all pipes and fittings (particularly couplings and tapping sleeves) that are to be used in repairing an existing line with a minimum 1% chlorine solution before installing them. - 2.
 The most practical means of removing contamination introduced into a line during repairs is to give the line a thorough flushing.
 If the locations of valves and hydrants make it possible, flushing in both directions is recommended.
-Start flushing as soon as repairs are completed, and continue until all discolored water is eliminated.
+Start flushing as soon as repairs are completed and continue until all discolored water is eliminated.